cablehead/html-cat/README.md

 Status: demo
 ```

-One handy trick I use to pipe HTML from the command line to a webpage involves:
+A handy trick I use to pipe HTML from the command line to a webpage involves:

 - Setting up a bus for HTML packets to view.
 The "bus" can be as simple as
   `echo '<p>Hai</p>' >> bus`.